JennEYoon/datasciY/logs/pysal-geosnap-Holden.md

-# Start project for Geosnap with Holden.
+# Start project for Pysal-Geosnap with Holden.

 To talk again next month after Meetup.
 Try to reproduce example using Maryland data - Geosnap temporal economic neighborhood map.